stefanpejcic/dev.openpanel.com/docs/images/browse.md

 ## openpanel/nginx

-Description: The official Docker image for Nginx provides OpenPanel users with the capability to manage websites using the Nginx web server.
+The official Docker image for Nginx provides OpenPanel users with the capability to manage websites using the Nginx web server.
 Unlike Apache, Nginx does not natively support .htaccess files.
 For configuration changes, directly editing the Nginx configuration files is necessary, and requires reloading Nginx.

 - Download: https://hub.docker.com/r/openpanel/nginx